 Dr. Shawn Adibi received his DDS degree from University of Oklahoma in 1993.
 After graduation, he entered into private practice in Oklahoma City.
 Dr. Adibi completed a preceptorship in Implantology at the University of Texas Health Science Center at San Antonio in 1995.
-He completed a parental Conscious Sedation training at New York Medical College, he practiced General Dentistry for many years in Oklahoma City and Edmond Oklahoma area, before moving to Houston in 2001.
+He completed a parental Conscious Sedation training at New York Medical College, department of Dentistry and practiced General Dentistry for many years in Oklahoma City and Edmond Oklahoma area, before moving to Houston in 2001.
 He continued postgraduate training from the University of Kentucky for management of Temporomandibular Disorders and Orofacial Pain in 2008.

 Dr. Adibi served as dentist for Harris County Hospital District for 2002-2004.
 He received recognition for serving America’s underserved communities as a member of the National Health Service Corps.
 He has also received certification of appreciation from the Department of Health and Human Service for his dedication to children of Texas.
 He is recipient of Dean’s Teaching Excellence Award for Scholarship in Teaching, Top Dentists and Texas Best Doctors & Dentists Awards.

-Dr. Adibi serves on several committees at the School of Dentistry.
-In 2010 he became an ad hoc reviewer for the American Dental Education Association, Journal of Dental Education.
-Since he joined School of Dentistry, he has published manuscripts on subjects of Laser Dentistry, Oral Pathology, Oral Radiology and Conflict of interest in research and Patient care.
+Dr. Adibi serves on several committees at School of Dentistry, involved in activities within American Education Association and American Academy of Oral Medicine.
+Since he joined School of Dentistry, he has published manuscripts on subjects of Laser Dentistry, Oral Pathology, Oral Radiology, Conflict of interest in research and Patient care.
 His research area of interests includes Oral Medicine, Oral Diagnosis and Educational Researches.

-1. Adibi S, Suarez P, Bouquot J. Papillary tip melanosis (brown tongue bumps) – an unusual variant of physiological and drug-induced melanosis.
-Proceedings, annual meeting, American Academy of Oral Medicine, Charleston, South Carolina, April, 2012. (abstract)
+5. Adibi S., Suarez P, Bouquot J. Papillary tip melanosis (brown tongue bumps) – an unusual variant of physiological and drug-induced melanosis.
+Proceedings, annual meeting, American Academy of Oral Medicine, Charleston, South Carolina, April, 2012.
+(Abstract)

-2. Bouquot J, Servos T, Adibi S, Infante N. Must Know Oral Lesions – a hyperlinked collection for teaching oral medicine.
+6. *Bouquot J, Servos T, Adibi S., Infante N. Must Know Oral Lesions – a hyperlinked collection for teaching oral medicine.
 Proceedings, annual meeting, Canadian Academy of Oral & Maxillofacial Pathology & Oral Medicine.
-Charleston, South Carolina, April, 2012. (case series)
+Charleston, South Carolina, April, 2012.
+(Case series)

-3. Bouquot J, Servos T, Adibi S, Infante N. 96 virtual cases – a hyperlinked collection for teaching oral medicine.
+7. *Bouquot J, Servos T, Adibi S., Infante N. 96 virtual cases – a hyperlinked collection for teaching oral medicine.
 Proceedings, annual meeting, Canadian Academy of Oral & Maxillofacial Pathology & Oral Medicine.
-Charleston, South Carolina, April, 2012. (series of case reports)
+Charleston, South Carolina, April, 2012.
+(Series of case reports)

-5. Adibi S. S., Bouquot J. E. Chronic lingual papulosis – a new, independent entity or “mature” form of transient lingual papillitis?
+9. Adibi S., Bouquot J. E. Chronic lingual papulosis – a new, independent entity or “mature” form of transient lingual papillitis?
 Proceedings, Annual meeting, American Academy of Oral & Maxillofacial Pathology, San Juan, Puerto Rico, April, 2011.

-6. Jessee S. A., Servos T. A. , Seals M. L. , Franklin D. R. , Shynett B. C. , Adibi S. S. Patient Screening Policies for Undergraduate Dental Student Patient Care at US Dental Schools.
+10. *Jessee S. A., Servos T. A. , Seals M. L. , Franklin D. R. , Shynett B. C. , Adibi S. Patient Screening Policies for Undergraduate Dental Student Patient Care at US Dental Schools.
 American Dental Education Association, 87th Annual Meeting, Washington DC, March, 2010.